 Begin planning your menu by offering one signature cocktail, along with wine or beer.
 You don’t want to spend the entire party playing bartender, so consider making a cocktail that can be mixed quickly or stored in the refrigerator for easy serving.
 Provide “drink charms” or markers so that guests can label their drinks and keep an eye on their own glass.
 It’s a good idea to have some bottled beverages like beer or soda for those who don’t want a cocktail.

 If you’re planning to invite a large group, a dinner party may be unrealistic in close quarters.
-A tapas menu made up of small bites and finger foods makes it easy for guests to find something tasty without having to move through a buffet style line or gather around a table.
+A tapas menu made up of small bites and finger foods make it easy for guests to find something tasty without having to move through a buffet-style line or gather around a table.
 Be sure to place snacks and treats all around the room – not only will this make it easier for guests to snack, but it provides motivation for guests to move around and mingle as they try different foods.

 You can also create a theme party!
-Mini corn dogs and cocktail wieners are great snacks for the 4th, along with watermelon wedges and corn bread.
+Mini corn dogs and cocktail wieners are great snacks for the 4th, along with watermelon wedges and cornbread.
 Grilled kebabs can be a wonderful way to create summer flavor that will please everyone – make tofu, chicken, shrimp, and beef kebabs to spread around the room along with veggie kebabs featuring onions, mushrooms, and peppers, and fruit kabobs made of pineapple, watermelon, and strawberries.
 To keep you inside with your guests rather than outside at the grill, pre-cook your skewers and keep them warm in the oven, placing them out just before guests arrive.
 Finish up with ice cream sandwiches for a fun and delicious dessert (without heating up the kitchen).

 Most importantly remember to have fun!
 Your guests came to spend time with you and your friends, so do whatever work you can in advance, and then allow yourself to relax and enjoy your party right at home in your Harrisonburg apartment.